Scottish Riviera, stunning views and sun

 It would be excellent for a variety of uses including hotel, weddings, events, fairs and many others.
 Close to Gretna Green, a hotspot for tying the knot since the 18th Century.

-Available as a whole freehold or in two lots.
+Available as a whole freehold.

 It is 90 miles south of Edinburgh and Glasgow and within an hour and a half of the ferry to Northern Ireland.

 It lies between the villages of Auchencairn and Palnackie and overlooks the Solway Firth to the rear.

 Completed by William Douglas Robinson in the 1880s, on the site of a mansion dating from around 1761, Orchardton was built in ‘Scottish Baronial’ style.
 The building has seen life as a hotel, a school, and a hospital for wounded soldiers.

 There are forty-five rooms as well as storerooms, a walk-in linen cupboard, and impressive hallways.
 Seventeen of the rooms are bedrooms and there are three full flats contained within the property.
 Most rooms and hallways have original wooden shutters.
 There is even a manual pulley on one of the two sets of full-height staircases previously used to transport linens up and down the five levels of the house.
 It has a luxurious grand staircase and two further staircases, one of wood and one of stone.

 We are situated on the Scottish Riviera with sea views at the back and hill views at the front, Gulf stream weather allows for rare plants and trees, including a palm tree in the back garden.
 The property’s approach is from the front gates to the north leading to a turning circle and parking area.
 There are also two other vehicle entrances.

 With five acres of land in total, there are extensive lawns, established woodland, giant rhododendrons (over 100 years old), and an enclosed hedged garden to the south.
 Peacocks, deer, and pheasants are regular visitors.